 This entrance examination is not an examination in the traditional sense in all cases.
 It may rather be a selection procedure that differs from discipline to discipline.
 You can find out from the applicable Selection Criteria and Admissions Statutes of the study programs what procedure the study program you are interested in follows.

 In some study programs, in cases where sufficient credits are applied the entrance examination may be dispensed with.
 Since validation is given only after the submission of the application, be sure in any case to hand in the relevant documents and records and to take eventual tests (timeframe July/August).

 The criteria for entrance examination differ by study program.
-Normally, the deadlines for applying for these entrance examinations coincide with those of applying for the study program, namely July 15 or January 15.
+Normally, the deadlines for applying for these entrance examinations coincide with those applying for the study program.
 Some study programs may, however, have earlier application deadlines.